A NSW Government website

 Where is the socio-economic information drawn from?
 Why is it not more recent?

-• The socio-economic information in the regions-specific guidelines is taken from the most recent census data available – in the case of the October 2023 Central-West Orana guidelines, this was the 2021 census data.
-The guidelines will continue to be updated with new census, and other, data as part of periodic review.
+The socio-economic information in the region-specific Guidelines is taken from the most recent census data available – in the case of the updated Central-West Orana Guidelines, the Hunter-Central Coast Guidelines and the South West Guidelines, this was the 2021 Census data.
+The Guidelines will continue to be updated with new Census data as part of periodic reviews.

 What are the targets in the Aboriginal Procurement Policy and what are they based on?

-The guidelines recommend proponents be required to prepare an Aboriginal participation plan that would detail how one, or a combination, of the following minimum requirements, would be delivered:
+Proponents are required to prepare an Industry and Aboriginal Participation Plan that would detail how one, or a combination, of the following minimum requirements, would be delivered:

 • at least 1.5% of the contract value to be subcontracted to Aboriginal-owned businesses